PQC Migration Strategy: Why Post-Quantum Exposes Your Operational PKI Failure

 - Run parallel infrastructure (double costs)

-CertBridge approach: Keep existing vendor, add PQC-capable vendor as additional backend.
+The 3AM approach: Keep existing vendor.
+Add PQC-capable vendor as additional backend.

-- Year 1: Deploy CertBridge, keep existing vendor as primary backend
+- Year 1: Deploy the 3AM, keep existing vendor as primary backend

-- Year 1-2: Migrate applications to protocol-based enrollment
+- Year 1–2: Migrate applications to protocol-based enrolment

 - Year 2: Add PQC-capable vendor as secondary backend